morganross/API_Cost_Multiplier/docs/fpf_json_and_eval_concurrency_refactor_plan.md

 Objective
 - Accept an optional json parameter at the FPF entrypoint and propagate JSON enforcement only where compatible:
   - If provider/model supports tools+strict JSON together → single-shot JSON.
-  - If incompatible (e.g., Gemini + grounding) → use a two‑stage pipeline: Stage 1 grounded content (no JSON), Stage 2 “jsonify” (tools off, JSON enforced) via configurable provider/model.
+  - If incompatible (e.g., Gemini + grounding) → remain single‑call: do not set provider JSON flags; include a brief JSON‑only instruction in the prompt and extract JSON from the single response text if present.

 JSON mode API (top-level config/option)
-- json: one of false | true | auto (default auto)
+- json: boolean only (default false)
   - false: never enforce strict JSON.
-  - true: always enforce strict JSON; if incompatible, fallback to two‑stage.
+  - true: enforce strict JSON; OpenAI/OpenRouter set provider JSON controls; Google uses prompt‑only JSON instruction with single‑call extraction from text.
-  - auto: decide per provider/model and grounding requirements.

 Provider compatibility strategy
 - Introduce a small capability helper to centralize knowledge of “tools+JSON in one call”: